 The Survivor and the Rescuers

 Sergeant W Wells survived the crash, thanks to the quick thinking of two local people.
 His service record stops in 1941, so presumably he was unfit for further military duties after the accident.
+(One source states that, although this man appears as 'W. Wells' in RAF records, he was actually 'Frederick Charles Wells'.
+There are records of two RAF men of this name, in 1940 - No 1185019 - and 1946 - No 3122769.
+This matter remains to be resolved).

 The rescuers were 57-year-old Badsey blacksmith and market gardener, Francis Wheeler, and his daughter, 26-year-old Mrs Doris May Haynes.
 They were recommended for the Albert Medal but this recommendation was turned down and no award was made.
 However, they both received a National Commendation in a list of Civil Defence Honours which was published in The London Gazette.
 The newspaper report in The Evesham Journal said that “they dragged and carried the pilot to safety, despite explosions from ammunition and the danger of the petrol tanks exploding” (it was the Sergeant they dragged to safety, not the pilot).
 An article in The Gloucestershire Echo gave slightly more details about the crash, but did not include photos.